House moves toward OK of Dems’ sweeping social, climate bill

-WASHINGTON (AP) — Democrats brushed aside months-long divisions and approached House passage of their expansive social and environment bill late Thursday, as President Joe Biden and his party neared a defining win in their drive to use their control of government to funnel its resources toward their domestic priorities.
+WASHINGTON (AP) — Democrats brushed aside monthslong divisions and approached House passage of their expansive social and environment bill Friday, as President Joe Biden and his party neared a defining win in their drive to use their control of government to funnel its resources toward their domestic priorities.

+Final passage, which had been expected Thursday, was delayed as Minority Leader Kevin McCarthy, R-Calif., held it up with an hourslong broadside criticizing Biden, Democrats and the bill.
+Most Democrats abandoned the chamber after midnight with McCarthy still talking, and House Majority Leader Steny Hoyer, D-Md., told reporters that leaders planned for passage later Friday.

-House approval, expected on a near party-line vote, would send the measure to a Senate where cost-cutting demands by moderate Sen. Joe Manchin, D-W.Va., and that chamber’s strict rules seemed certain to force significant changes.
+House approval was still expected on a near party-line vote.
+That would send the measure to a Senate where cost-cutting demands by moderate Sen. Joe Manchin, D-W.Va., and that chamber’s strict rules seem certain to force significant changes.
 That will prompt fresh disputes between party centrists and moderates that will likely take weeks to resolve.

 Even so, House passage would mark a watershed for a measure remarkable for the breadth and depth of the changes it would make in federal policies.
 Wrapped into one bill were far-reaching changes in taxation, health care, energy, climate change, family services, education and housing.
 That underscored Democrats’ desire to achieve their goals while controlling the White House and Congress — a dominance that could well end after next year’s midterm elections.

-“Too many Americans are just barely getting by in our economy,” said House Majority Leader Steny Hoyer, D-Md.
+“Too many Americans are just barely getting by in our economy,” Hoyer said.
 “And we simply can’t go back to the way things were before the pandemic.”

 House passage would also give Biden a momentary taste of victory, and probably relief, during perhaps the rockiest period of his presidency.
 He’s been battered by falling approval numbers in polls, reflecting voters’ concerns over inflation, gridlocked supply chains and the persistent coronavirus pandemic, leaving Democrats worried that their legislative efforts are not breaking through to voters.